Georgia Southern University’s Inclusive Excellence Statement

 Torch Bearer Award

 The Torch Bearer Award is named in recognition of Dr. Otis Johnson and Dr. John D. Bradley.
-As the first African American students on the Armstrong and Statesboro campuses, these men were Georgia Southern University’s first torch bearers.
+As the first African American students on the Armstrong and Statesboro campuses, these men were Georgia Southern’s first torch bearers.
 Their lives speak to advancing inclusion, equity and access.

 Annually, one WCHP faculty member, one WCHP staff member and one WCHP group will be awarded the Torch Bearer Award.